catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

    At the command prompt type: dmesg|less

    Inspect the messages to ensure Ethernet was detected as well as the mousepad.
-   One must have Ethernet its' driver to continue with the installation.
+   One must have Ethernet with the corresponding driver to continue with the installation.

    View all the pci devices and their driver attachments by typing: pciconf -lvv|less No pci driver available is indicted by "none"